joshbegley/nyt-latest/README.md

 `Max Pacioretty is in.
 Nick Robertson is out.
 What it means for the Leafs in Game 3.`\
 https://nytimes.com/athletic/6304919/2025/04/24/leafs-lines-senators-game-3-nhl-playoffs/

-**Bucks, general manager Jon Horst agree on multi-year contract extension: Sources**\
+**Bucks, general manager Jon Horst agree on multiyear contract extension: Sources**\
 `The Bucks’ 2021 NBA championship, the franchise’s second title, sits at the top of Horst’s accomplishments on his Milwaukee resume.`\
 https://nytimes.com/athletic/6305301/2025/04/24/bucks-jon-horst-contract-extension/